amarhunter/stsolCMS/README.md

-St. Soldier College Management Systme using Django This projecgt is made for last semester project.
+St. Soldier College Management Systme using Django This project is made for last semester project.

 ACCESS -
   Admin-